Dubbie/startpage-v2/README.md

 - [ ] Easy to understand *Working on it... * 🙄

 If you would like to use this you have a few options.

+1. **Easiest** Set your homepage to https://dubbie.github.io/startpage-v2/.
-1. You can simply clone this repo's master branch
+2. You can simply clone this repo's master branch.
-2. Download the latest from [releases](https://github.com/Dubbie/startpage-v2/releases).
+3. Download the latest from [releases](https://github.com/Dubbie/startpage-v2/releases).